Bible translations in Norway: Bokmål

 In 1891 the first full translation of the Old Testament to Bokmål was made directly from the basic languages.
 This included translation of the Apocrypha, which once published with the Old Testament formed the Bible Society's first official version of these texts.
 The work of translation was done by Wilhelm Andreas Wexels and Jens Matthias Pram Kaurin.
 Wexels had previously been behind a British-organized revision published in 1834.
 These two translators initially estimated that the work would take five years; the project ended up lasting for around fifty.
 They delivered a draft of the individual books to an audit committee, which then in turn considered the translation.
 The committee consisted mostly of teachers from the Faculty of Theology, led by Carl Paul Caspari.
 He contributed to the chapter summaries before each chapter.
 As the different parts were approved, they came out in the booklets.
 In 1869 the Old Testament was published as a sample translation.
 The final version came in 1891, with "the issue" in 1888.

 The translation was met with skepticism, both from those who felt that it was bad language in the translation, such as Bishop Anton Christian Bang, and from the Faculty of Theology, which were critical of the choice of base texts for the translation.

-A second translation of The New Testament was worked on in parallel with this work.
-This was already in 1870 given to a professor of New Testament studies, Jacob Frederick Dietrichson, who died in 1879.
-He submitted a proposal, and his successor, Frederick William Bugge, was in 1886 given the task of completing this translation.
-Bugge, a champion of the Norwegian language, had to both look over the work of Dietrichson and translate the rest.
-While Dietrichson had kept strictly to the Textus Receptus, Bugge selected older and better text testifying to his skill as a translator.
-When Bugge was made bishop of Oslo in 1893, his translation work was then handed over to Sigurd Odland, who like Dietrichson remained closer to the Textus Receptus.
-The last ten years of work was carried out by an audit committee consisting of the theological professors Anton Christian Bang, Sigurd Odland, and Elias Blix, as well as linguist Johan Storm.
+In parallel with this work, a second translation of The New Testament was being prepared.
+This was given in 1870 to a professor of New Testament studies, Jacob Frederick Dietrichson, who died in 1879.
+He submitted a proposal, and his successor, Frederick William Bugge, was given the task of completing this translation in 1886.
+Bugge, a champion of the Norwegian language, had to both look over Dietrichson's work and translate the rest.
+While Dietrichson had strictly followed the Textus Receptus, Bugge chose older texts.
+When Bugge became Bishop of Oslo in 1893, his translation work was handed over to Sigurd Odland, who, like Dietrichson, remained closer to the Textus Receptus The last ten years of work was carried out by an audit committee consisting of the theological professors Anton Christian Bang, Sigurd Odland, and Elias Blix, as well as linguist Johan Storm.